Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 An `s2mm` kernel has one `s_axilite` interface  (specifying an AXI4-Lite slave I/O protocol) with `bundle=control` associated with all the arguments (`mem`,`s`, and `size`).
 This interface is also associated with `return`.

 #### #pragma HLS INTERFACE m_axi
 An `s2mm` kernel has one `m_axi` interface (specifying an AXI4 master I/O protocol) with `offset=slave bundle=gmem` associated with the `mem` argument.
 This interface also has `max_write_burst_length=256`.
 Part of this AXI4 interface is the Write Address channel containing the signals `AWBURST` and `AWLEN`.
-This interface has a burst type `AWBURST=INCR` and can support burst length `AWLEN` of 1-256 read transfers.
+This interface has a burst type `AWBURST=INCR` and can support a burst length `AWLEN` of 1-256 read transfers.
 In an incrementing burst, the address for each transfer in the burst is an increment of the previous transfer address.
 The `max_write_burst_length=256` sets the burst length `AWLEN=256` transfers, meaning that in every transaction (burst), there are 256 transfers of data.
-The address of each transfer with a size of four bytes (32-bits from the mem argument) is the previous address plus four.
+The address of each transfer with a size of four bytes (32-bits from the `mem` argument) is the previous address plus four.

 #### #pragma HLS INTERFACE axis
 An `s2mm` kernel has one `axis` interface (specifying an AXI4-Stream I/O protocol) associated with the `s` argument.